 Under the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) you must tell your attendees about any personal data you collect.
 This is particularly important if you collect any sensitive data, such as medical information.

 Personal data is anything that can be used to identify someone.
 This includes:

 - ID cards

 - IP address and location data

-- How it’s collected - e.g. through Helm Tickets.
+- How the data is collected e.g. through Helm Tickets

-- Why you need the data - e.g. if you must legally have medical conditions on record to gain event insurance or to protect attendees from allergens.
+- Why you need it e.g. if you must legally have medical conditions on record for your event insurance or to protect attendees from allergens